attractivechaos/k8/README.md

 	// bytes read to $buf.
 The size of $buf is unchanged unless it is smaller than $offset+$len. int File.prototype.read(buf, offset, len)

-	// Write a string (will be improved later) File.prototype.write(str)
+	// Write $data, which can be a string or Bytes().
+Return the number of written bytes.
+	// This method replies on C's fwrite() for buffering. int File.prototype.write(data)

 	// Read a line to $bytes.
 Return the line length or -1 if reaching end-of-file. int File.prototype.readline(bytes)